WHAT IS SERIAL PORT?

 When all computers had parallel bus architecture, the UART's role was to convert bytes from the PC's parallel bus to a serial bit-stream.

-are much more spread at the moment, modern computers are widely manufactured without serial ports.
+As USB ports are much more spread at the moment, modern computers are widely manufactured without serial ports.
 Such computers may require serial-to-USB converters to allow compatibility with RS-232 devices, because serial ports are still used in industrial automation systems, some scientific instruments and so on.

 Virtual serial ports: